Deonte Brown

-Deonte Brown (born January 15, 1998) is an American professional football offensive guard for the Birmingham Stallions of the United Football League (UFL).
+Deonte Brown (born January 15, 1998) is an American professional football offensive guard.
 He played college football at Alabama.

 Early life

 Brown attended Austin High School in Decatur, Alabama.
 He played in the 2016 Under Armour All-American Game.
 He committed to the University of Alabama to play college football.

 College career

 Brown played at Alabama from 2016 to 2020.
 After redshirting his first year in 2016, he spent 2017 as a backup before becoming a starter midway through 2018.
 Overall he played in 48 games and made 26 starts.